 Design an Imaginary Plant: Plant Mash-up Contest

-Each student’s entry must be submitted by an educator, youth leader, parent, or other eligible adults.
+Each student’s entry must be submitted by the student’s teacher, youth program leader, or student’s parent/legal guardian.
 Find information and official rules about the Plant Mash-up contest online.

 Resources for Parents, Teachers, & More

 Free resources are plentiful, including videos, fun activities for families, and ideas to help teachers incorporate plant topics in regular lessons.
 One example: In arithmetic story problems, replace references to trains traveling with references to seeds sowed.

 “Seed Your Future’s premise is that whether BLOOM! introduces today’s youth to a lifelong passion or a fulfilling career, one thing is clear — the more you know about plants, the more you can make a difference in the world today,” Yoder asserts.